Somerset man pleads not guilty to sex crimes

 Richard A. Maness, 45, was charged Thursday, Feb.
 16, with three counts of child pornography possession, two counts of sexploitation and two counts of capturing an image of nudity without consent.

-Those charges are tacked onto a criminal complaint that also alleges Maness of repeated sexual assault of a child, sexploitation, child porn possession and child enticement.
+Those charges are tacked onto a criminal complaint that also alleges Maness engaged in repeated sexual assault of a child, sexploitation, child porn possession and child enticement.

 Maness pleaded not guilty to all charges during Thursday's hearing in St. Croix County Circuit Court.